kfl/adventofcode_2023/notes.md

 **Thoughts on the puzzle:** Both parts was path finding problems.
-In both path the interesting feature is that the graph is context dependant, thus it best to unfold the graph dynamically when traversing it.
-I implemented my own Dijkstra's shortest path algorithm, my implementation is four times faster than the one from the `search-algorithms` package.
+In both path the interesting feature is that the graph is context dependant, thus it's best to unfold the graph dynamically when traversing it.
+I implemented my own Dijkstra's shortest path algorithm.
+My implementation is four times faster than the one from the `search-algorithms` package.
 I compared `dijkstraAssoc` and `aStarAssoc` to see if it would be worth to implement the A* algorithm, but without a better heuristic than Manhattan distance,